 5. Eating healthfully makes a difference – not just in the future, but now.

 Eating habits are established early, and eating healthfully is a life skill.
 But it’s not just about avoiding heart disease, type 2 diabetes, and cancer in the future; it’s about ensuring that children are healthy now.
-That means when students are in school, providing them with nutritious, healthy meals that enable them to focus and maximize their potential and to support a healthy immune system to keep them in school, not homesick.
+That means when students are in school, providing them with nutritious, healthy meals that enable them to focus and maximize their potential and Support a healthy immune system to keep them in school, not homesick.
 Healthy food equals better health, better grades, and better behavior.